evelyne24/system-design-checklist/docs/8_system-performance/3_organisational.md

 ### Cultural capabilities

 - [ ] Support a generative culture
-    - [ ] Ensure pshychological safety at work
+    - [ ] Ensure psychological safety at work
     - [ ] Promote high cooperation and trust
     - [ ] Encourage conscious inquiry
     - [ ] Decrease burnout
 - [ ] Encourage and support learning
-    - [ ] Promote learning as essential for continous progress
+    - [ ] Promote learning as essential for continuos progress
     - [ ] Ensure everyone understands that learning is not cost, but investment
     - [ ] Make learning a measure of organisational culture
 - [ ] Support and facilitate collaboration among teams